 You can't protect what you don't know, the first task is to identify what data, know what infrastructure you have, and the value of this data.

 Most organizations don't have a large budget for information risk management, so you need to limit your scope to the most business-critical assets.
-A third-party specializing in risk assessments may be needed to help you.
+A third party specializing in risk assessments may be needed to help you.

 Step 2: Prioritize Assets

-After you already identify assets and risk assessment, this will allow you to prioritize which assets to assess.
+After you already identified assets and risk assessment, this will allow you to prioritize which assets to assess.
 You need to work with business users and management to create the asset inventory list.
 It is a great way to visualize the interconnectivity paths between assets and processes.

 There are some threats that will be in every risk assessment, common threat types include Unauthorized access, Misuse of information, or data leakage.